Black Peruvians: Afro-Peruvian music

-Afro-Peruvian music has its roots in the communities of black slaves brought to work in the mines along the Peruvian coast.
+Afro-Peruvian music has its roots in the communities of Black enslaved people brought to work in the mines along the Peruvian coast.
 As such, it's a fair way from the Andes, culturally and geographically.
 However, as it developed, particularly in the 20th century, it drew on Andean, Spanish, and African traditions, while its modern exponents also have affinities with Andean nueva canción.
 As a result, the hotbed for Afro-Peruvian music are the small coastal towns of Chincha and Cañete, not too far south of Peru's capital, Lima.

 The music was little known even in Peru until the 1950s, when it was popularized by José Durand, Porfirio Vásquez, Nicomedes Santa Cruz, and Victoria Santa Cruz, whose body of work was taken a step further in the 1970s by the group Perú Negro.
 At an international level, this form of music has had recent publicity through David Byrne's Luaka Bop music label, with the edition of the compilation by the group Perú Negro and the albums by Susana Baca.

 There are demonstrations that are still valid, such as the "Danza de Negritos y Las Pallitas" developed at Christmas time in the towns of the central coast of Peru.